Asics Gel Kahana 8 Review Facts

 The Asics Gel Kahana 8 is a daily runner

 trail enthusiasts that enjoy technical terrain.
 It is suitable for wet and dry conditions on rocks, roots, gravel, uneven inclines, and slippery descents.
 It can cover changing terrain and challenging courses with confidence and in relative comfort.

 Issues with durability and fit create some concerns with buying a shoe without first trying it on, especially at the Asics Gel Kahana 8's initial ticket price rivaling other comparable premium trail shoes.
 Offered at a lower cost now, all the positive feedback on the shoe could outweigh the wear issue and possibly make it a solid contender for you - provided it fits.

 Fit and construction aside, the traction was something that most runners were impressed by, gripping well even on technical inclines.
-And rated well for traction, the Gel Kahana 8 is said to have rugged tread that creates a confident ride over uneven and rocky trails and other tricky terrain.
+And rated well for traction, the Gel Kahana 8 is said to have rugged tread that creates a confident ride over uneven and rocky trails and other tricky terrains.
 Its midfoot Trusstic System technology helps stabilize and support the structural integrity of the shoe, minus the bulk, allowing for a lighter weight stability shoe.

 Some found the shoe to feel stiff overall but most were pleased with the level of agility offered by the Gel Kahana 8.
 Its outsole comprised of AHAR durable and tough rubber compound is meant for high impact but does not lend itself to flexibility.
 Though, the flex grooves in the forefoot help to create some nimbleness and efficiency navigating terrain while the resin Trusstic midfoot piece helps stabilize the foot to prevent twisting alleviating any feeling of being out of control.
 Many said they feel confident with the shoe's ability to conquer uneven and changing terrain safely and efficiently.